mahdiidarabi/ctf-buidl-guidl/README.md

-This repository contains the solutions for  BuidlGuidl CTF challenge (https://ctf.buidlguidl.com/).
+This repository contains the solutions for  [BuidlGuidl CTF challenge](https://ctf.buidlguidl.com/).

 The challenge tests users' skills in Solidity focusing on security.